PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `enabled`

-The enabled subcommand is used to enable/disable the command.
+The `enabled` subcommand is used to enable or disable a custom command.

 ```css
 .custom_commands edit [enabled|e] <command> <enabled>